timdream/wordcloud2.js/API.md

 * `fontFamily`: font to use.
 * `fontWeight`: font weight to use, e.g. `normal`, `bold` or `600`
 * `color`: color of the text, can be any CSS color, or a `callback(word, weight, fontSize, distance, theta)` specifies different color for each item in the list.
   You may also specify colors with built-in keywords: `random-dark` and `random-light`.
+If this is a DOM cloud, color can also be `null` to disable hardcoding of color into span elements (allowing you to customize at the class level).
+* `classes`: for DOM clouds, allows the user to define the class of the span elements.
+Can be a normal class string, applying the same class to every span or a `callback(word, weight, fontSize, distance, theta)` for per-span class definition.
+  In canvas clouds or if equals `null`, this option has no effect.
 * `minSize`: minimum font size to draw on the canvas.
 * `weightFactor`: function to call or number to multiply for `size` of each word in the list.
 * `clearCanvas`: paint the entire canvas with background color and consider it empty before start.